jxhou/ContentExplorer/design docs/ProjectStructure.md

 ## Smart and Dumb Components (ref.6)
 The architecture applies the concept of Smart and Dumb Components (syn.
 Containers and Presenters).
 The concept means that components are divided into Smart and Dumb Components.

-A Smart Component typically is a toplevel dialog inside the component tree.
+A Smart Component typically is a top level dialog inside the component tree.

 - a component, that can be routed to
 - a modal dialog